Want to sell with emails?

 Some ESPs stipulate that the domain name used in the ‘From’ field of your email message matches that of the domain used to send the message.
 This isn’t an absolute requirement, but you’ll have more chance of your emails being delivered if the two domains match.

-Use a reputable DNS provider and ensure that your contact information is detailed in the WHOIS database - this is a source that identifies who owns a domain and how to get in contact with them.
+Use a reputable DNS provider that has DNS monitoring in place and ensure that your contact information is detailed in the WHOIS database - this is a source that identifies who owns a domain and how to get in contact with them.
 It’s recommended to point your mail exchange records to the same domain that you’re sending email from within your DNS settings.

 Email authentication is an important factor that ESPs rely on to determine whether or not your email is spam and should, therefore, be filtered into the junk folder or dropped completely.